hacs/documentation/documentation/publish/plugin.md

 #### If there are releases

-When installing/upgrading it will scan the content in the latest release.
+When downloading/upgrading it will scan the content in the latest release.

-If there are multiple releases in the repository the user have some options to install a specific version.
+If there are multiple releases in the repository the user have some options to download a specific version.
 The choices will be the last 5 releases and the default branch.

 #### If there are no releases